Austrian-Web-Services/config/packages/eslint-config/README.md

 yarn add -D eslint @atws/eslint-config
 ```

-Create a `.eslintrc.js` file in the root of your project and extend the base config.
+In the root of your project, create a `.eslintrc.js` file and extend the base configuration.
-Use the `overrides` property to extend the base config for specific files.
-Alternatively, you can create a separate `.eslintrc.js` file in the directory you want to extend the config for.
+To extend the base configuration for specific files, use the `overrides` property.
+You can also create a separate `.eslintrc.js` file in the directory where you want to extend the configuration.

 ```js
 /* global module */